cloudoperators/greenhouse/docs/getting-started/install.md

 3. Enable Greenhouse OIDC

-    Now set `organization.enabled` and `idproxy.enabled` to `true` in the `values.yaml` file and upgrade the helm release:
+    Now set `organization.enabled` and `idproxy.enabled` to `true` in the `values.yaml` file and upgrade the Helm release:

     ```bash
     helm upgrade greenhouse oci://ghcr.io/cloudoperators/greenhouse/charts/greenhouse --version <greenhouse-release-version> -f values.yaml
     ```

-    This will create the Greenhouse Organization and the admin Team used to manage the Greenhouse installation.
-Also it will deploy the idproxy service to handle the OIDC authentication.
+    This will create the initial Greenhouse Organization and the Greenhouse Admin Team.
+This Organization will receive the `greenhouse` namespace, which is used to manage the Greenhouse installation and allows to administer other organizations.
+    Enabling the idproxy will deploy the idproxy service which handles the OIDC authentication.